BooleanCat/machine/README.md

 ## Notes

-The developments experience laid out here is focused around vim.
+The development experience laid out here is focused around vim.
 Specifically the luanvim config is used, along with tmux integration with vim-panes.
 The usual tmux pane transition shortcuts will treat embedded vim panes like tmux panes.